floydhub/floyd-docs/docs/guides/style_transfer.md

 ### Sending requests to the REST API

-Now you can send any image file as request to this api and it will return the style transfered image.
+Now you can send any image file as request to this api and it will return the style transferred image.

 ```bash
 curl -o taipei_output.jpg -F "file=@./images/taipei101.jpg" https://www.floydhub.com:8000/t4AdkU6awahkT3ooNazw8c